Infrastructure senators brush off criticism from left, right

 All told, some 70 senators appear poised to carry the bipartisan infrastructure bill to passage, a potentially robust tally of lawmakers eager to tap the billions in new spending it will unleash for public works projects back home.

+Sens.
+Rob Portman, R-Ohio, Mark Warner, D-Va., Pat Toomey, R-Pa., and others involved in the cryptocurrency effort said in a joint statement they would propose an amendment to be added to the package.

+During a second consecutive weekend session, senators had hoisted the Infrastructure Investment and Jobs Act over several hurdles, easily clearing a remaining 60-vote threshold Sunday on a vote of 68-29, despite a few holdouts trying to run out the clock on debate and drag final passage.
+The measure would then go to the House.

-“This is something that brings this country together,” said Sen. Rob Portman, R-Ohio, a lead negotiator.
+“This is something that brings this country together,” said Portman, a lead negotiator of the overall bill, during Sunday’s session.
 “We need the investment, let’s be honest.”

-Senators hoisted the package over another hurdle late Sunday, easily clearing a remaining 60-vote threshold on a vote of 68-29, despite a few holdouts trying to run out the clock on debate and drag final passage to Tuesday.
-The measure would then go to the House.

-“A very handsome, overwhelming vote,” said Senate Majority Leader Chuck Schumer, D-N.Y.

-The rare bipartisan momentum reflects a political power center that has sprung from the middle of the aisle in the narrowly split Congress.
+The rare bipartisan momentum reflects a political power center that has sprung up in the narrowly split Congress.
 For weeks, senators have negotiated and shaped the package, overcoming partisan gridlock for a compromise with the Biden White House.
 A bipartisan group of House lawmakers has pledged its own support.

 “Look at the players,” said Sen. Richard Burr, R-N.C.
 “These are not the fringes of both parties.”

+House Speaker Nancy Pelosi has said the two bills will be considered together, but on Monday a bipartisan group of centrist lawmakers urged her to bring their smaller plan forward quickly, raising concerns about the bigger bill, in a sign of the complicated politics ahead.

+“This once-in-a-century investment deserves its own consideration,” wrote Rep. Josh Gottheimer, a leader of the bipartisan Problem Solvers Caucus, in a letter obtained by The Associated Press.
+“We cannot afford unnecessary delays.”

-Despite the momentum, action ground to a halt over the weekend when Sen. Bill Hagerty, a Tennessee Republican allied with Trump, refused to speed up the process.
+Despite the momentum for the first package, action ground to a halt over the weekend when Sen. Bill Hagerty, a Tennessee Republican allied with Trump, refused to speed up the process.

-Hagerty, who had been Trump’s ambassador to Japan, argued for taking as much time as needed for debate and amendments, in part because he wants to slow the march toward Biden’s $3.5 trillion bill aimed at so-called soft infrastructure.
+Hagerty, who had been Trump’s ambassador to Japan, argued for taking more time for debate and amendments, in part because he wants to slow the march toward Biden’s $3.5 trillion bill aimed at “soft infrastructure.”

 Trump called Hagerty on Sunday morning, said a person familiar with the call who requested anonymity to discuss it.
-Hagerty said later Sunday he was trying to prevent a “socialist debt bomb” of new government spending.
+Hagerty said his own efforts were to prevent a “socialist debt bomb” of new government spending.

-Senate Republican leader Mitch McConnell, R-Ky., has so far allowed the bill to progress, calling the bill “a compromise.”
+Senate Republican leader Mitch McConnell of Kentucky has so far allowed the bill to progress, calling it a compromise.

 Senators have spent the past week processing nearly two dozen amendments to the 2,700-page package, but so far none has substantially changed its framework.

-More amendments have been offered on cryptocurrency, defense-related infrastructure and to allow states to repurpose a portion of their untapped federal COVID-19 relief aid for infrastructure.
-But it’s unclear if they will be considered for votes.
+More amendments have been offered to inject $50 billion on defense-related infrastructure and to allow states to repurpose a portion of their untapped federal COVID-19 relief aid for infrastructure.
+But it was unclear if those changes would be considered for votes.

 Senators have found much to like in the bill, even though it does not fully satisfy liberals, who view it as too small, or conservatives, who find it too large.

-An analysis of the bill from the Congressional Budget Office drew concerns, particularly from Republicans after concluding the legislation would increase deficits by about $256 billion over the next decade.
+An analysis of the bill from the Congressional Budget Office drew concerns, particularly from Republicans after it concluded the legislation would increase deficits by about $256 billion over the next decade.

-Unlike Biden’s bigger $3.5 trillion package, which would be paid for by higher tax rates for corporations and the wealthy, the bipartisan package is funded by repurposing other money, and other spending cuts and revenue streams.
-The bill’s backers argued that the budget office was unable to take into account certain revenue streams — including from future economic growth.
+Unlike Biden’s bigger $3.5 trillion package, which would be paid for by higher tax rates for corporations and the wealthy, the bipartisan package is to be funded by repurposing other money, and with other spending cuts and revenue streams.
+The bill’s backers argue that the budget office was unable to take into account certain revenue streams — including from future economic growth.

 The House is expected to consider both Biden infrastructure packages when it returns from recess in September.